 “I believe all the information of our ancestors is contained within our own bodies and is being passed on through our DNA.”

 My mother died more than twenty years ago.
 She has appeared many times in dreams to give me important messages.
 For example, she would give me clues on how to find lost objects.
 And I remember a beautiful experience I had about five years ago: I was having a magnet therapy session and the healers were two old school friends of my mother.
 During the session I was not really sleeping, but not quite awake either.
 My mother appeared to me in a pale yellow dress and hugged me.
 It was so real: I could smell her scent almost twenty years after her death.
 She said: “Finally,” and hugged me.
-I think this happened because we never had a real chance to said goodbye.
+I think this happened because we never had a real chance to say goodbye.

 There are many fascinating stories in my family.
 It was very interesting when I discovered that Catalina de los Rios y Lisperguer “La Quintrala” – a notorious Chilean witch and landowner who was born in the beginning of the 17th century – belonged to my family.
 She is a very famous character in Chilean colonial history and there are many myths involving her.
 Another character I love to be related to is Dorothea Viehmann.
 She was the sister of my sixth great-grandmother, Anna Sabine Pierson.
 Dorothea was one of the main sources of inspiration for the Grimm Brothers.
 She told them more than forty stories for their second volume.
 Johann Wolfgang von Goethe is another relative whom I was very happy to discover.